 Maybe you know exactly what you want to do after you graduate-or maybe you have no clue.
 An internship can help you explore a professional area to help you make such decisions, to help you test how you apply your reading and writing skills in work situations, and to allow you to build professional connections.
+Most important perhaps, completing an internship tops the list of what employees weigh heavily in hiring recent graduates.
 If you're in a major or minor English Department program, you could be eligible for an internship.
-Why not investigate the many possible internship experiences the English department makes available to its majors?
+You owe it to yourself and your future to investigate the many possible internship experiences the English department makes available to its majors.